Home

 2. IFS

 It is especially helpful when you want the threshold logic to stay readable instead of deeply nested.
+The formula becomes easier to review when the group order is visible from left to right.

 Learn more this functionIFS